20th Annual Detroit Trinity International Film Festival.

 6. Special Programs: - The festival offered unique programs like filmmaker forums that featured executives like Bryan Smiley, an executive at Kevin Hart's production company, who shared experiences related to refining and pitching ideas in Hollywood.

-7. Notable Participants: - Other talented artists like Actor Adrian Lockett, Brian Sullivan, Anton Bassey, and Jillian Mitchell also contributed to the festival, enriching the dialogue and connections made during the events.
+7. Notable Participants: Actor Adrian Lockett, Brian Sullivan, Anton Bassey, and Jillian Mitchell also contributed to the festival, enriching the dialogue and connections made during the events.

 The early years of the Detroit Trinity International Film Festival were marked by a dedication to cultural representation, community engagement, and support for independent filmmakers.
 The notable guests, films, and programs established a foundation that continues to resonate as DTIFF prepares to celebrate 20 years of enriching the film landscape in Detroit and beyond in 2026.